 In 1958 the City Council, under the encouragement of Gunnar Norberg, voted to create an Arts Commission.
-The Arts Commission was composed of representatives from each of the arts.
+The Arts Commission was comprised of representatives from each of the arts.
 In 1967 the Commission was reorganized into the Community and Cultural Commission.
-Additional arts organizations that were active during this period include the Carmel Camera Club, the Carmel Adult School, the New Group Gallery, and the Carmel Music Society.